lrmikestone/jekyll.blog/what-is-linux.md

 ---
 title: What is Linux?
-header: What is Linux?
+header: Mike Stone
-description: A page to describe what Linux is for people who are not aware.
+description: Mostly The Lonely Howls Of Mike Baying His Ideological Purity At The Moon
 permalink: /what-is-linux/
 layout: default
 ---